 - Reconstructing destroyed and damaged houses.

 - Repairing community infrastructure, such as hospitals and schools.

-- Preparing civilians for the cold winter temperatures with heating, proper insulation and clothing.
+- Preparing civilians for the cold winter temperatures with fuel and proper house insulation.

-To protect civilians who had to flee or have damaged homes, we provide free legal information and counselling.
+To protect civilians who had to flee or live close to the front-line, we provide free legal information and counselling.

 Our activities include: